-- 15.19 During construction, contractors will require power for heating and lighting of the site and their onsite construction compound.
-The power requirements will be relatively minor.
-It is proposed that a temporary power supply be established for the construction phase. - 15.20 An existing 110kV overhead power line traverses the northern part of the site, as illustrated on the drawings prepared by Henry J Lyons Architects which accompanies the planning application.
+- 16.26 During construction, contractors will require power for heating and lighting of the site and their facilities.
+Some on site equipment/plant will also require power and a construction compound and temporary power supply would be installed for the demolition and construction stage, however it is likely that that the construction compound would be facilitated within the overall site. - 16.27 An existing 110kV overhead power line traverses the northern part of the site, as illustrated on the drawings prepared by Henry J Lyons Architects which accompanied the planning application.
 This power line will be unaffected by the Proposed Development.
-Any diversion of other existing electrical services will be carried out in consultation with ESB Networks to ensure there is no impact on existing users.
+Any diversion of other existing electrical services will be carried out in consultation with ESB Networks to ensure there is no impact on existing users. - 16.28 Power and electrical supply receptors are of high sensitivity as the development is located in what is noted as a constrained area in terms of electrical grid capacity.
+The potential impact associated with power and electrical supply for the construction phase will be a short to medium term, neutral and imperceptible in terms of EIA.